Traction motor: Road vehicles

-Traditionally road vehicles (cars, buses, and trucks) have used diesel and petrol engines with a mechanical or hydraulic transmission system.
-In the latter part of the 20th century, vehicles with electrical transmission systems (powered by internal combustion engines, batteries, or fuel cells) began to be developed—one advantage of using electric machines is that specific types can regenerate energy (i.e. act as a regenerative brake)—providing deceleration as well as increasing overall efficiency by charging the battery pack.
+Traditionally, road vehicles (cars, buses, and trucks) have used diesel and petrol engines with a mechanical or hydraulic transmission system.
+In the latter part of the 20th century, vehicles with electrical transmission systems (powered by internal combustion engines, batteries, or fuel cells) began to be developed.
+One advantage of electric machines is that some types can recover energy by acting as a regenerative brake, which provides deceleration and increases overall efficiency by charging the battery pack.